The Phillies’ Ten Greatest Pitchers

 The 2009 experience, at first, seemed to be the end of Lee’s tenure in Philadelphia; he was sent to Seattle in a complicated three-team trade that netted the Phillies Roy Halladay.
 After bouncing between the Mariners and Texas in 2010, Lee gained free agent status and jumped at the chance to return to Philadelphia, signing for fewer years and less money than the Yankees offered him; that Lee’s wife was harassed by Yankee Stadium fans during the 2009 World Series didn’t make his decision to spurn New York any more difficult.

-Lee has been at his most consistently efficient in his second, much longer go-around in Philadelphia.
-He has kept his season ERAs mostly below the 3.00 mark, and has become one of the game’s more difficult pitchers to draw a walk off of, allowing only one every 6.6 innings since his return to the Phillies.
+Lee was at his most consistently efficient in his second, much longer go-around in Philadelphia.
+He kept his season ERAs mostly below the 3.00 mark, and became one of the game’s more difficult pitchers to draw a walk off of, allowing only one every 6.6 innings in his return to the Phillies.

 As a FYI for emerging baseball history nuts, Lee has nothing in common with a namesake who hit .318 over a three-year period for the Phillies form 1921-23.